Mantvydas-data/pands-project2021/README.md

 ___

+<h4>Running the code</h4>
+<p>Code is run in full as one program analysis.py and is performing all the preset tasks: Importing required packages, downloading data from the url, adding headers and saving it in CSV format in working directory, descriptive statistics are run with Numpy, Pandas and Python built in functions.
+Results are saved to the summary text file.
+Plots are generated in a sequence and saved in a numbered order</p>
+___

 <p>Analysis of this dataset will be performed using Python, that is a powerful high level programming language.
-Various Python packages will be used to explore and summarize the findings.&nbsp;</p>
+Various Python packages will be used to explore and summarize the findings.</p>
 <p>Dataset is available to be downloaded from UCI Machine Learning Repository.
 It contains two files, one for data and one for dataset description.</p>
 <p>For this project Python 3.8.5 is being used with Anaconda package for data analysis.</p>
 <p>To start the analysis we load required packages: Pandas, Numpy, Matplotlib.pyplot and Seaborn.</p>